Skip to main content

 Taking all reasonable steps to ensure the health, safety and wellbeing of children at all times, whilst also promoting their learning and development.

-to Country
+Acknowledgment to Country

-ECKA acknowledges the First Nations People as the Traditional Owners of the lands, water and resources of the countries that ECKA works and resides upon.
 We say thank you for sharing your connections and pay respect to their elders of the past, present and emerging.
 ECKA pays respect to the central place in education that Aboriginal cultural holds and says thank you.

 Painting Description: The lines within the painting represent the individual journey the children and teachers have taken to get here today.
 In the middle of the painting is a campfire where the teachers provide food and water for the children.
 The symbols on either side represent the teachers and the learning that occurs with the children.